Christopher Isherwood: Sojourn in Berlin

-In 1932, Isherwood started a relationship with a young German, Heinz Neddermeyer.
+In 1932, the 27-year-old Isherwood started a relationship with a 16-year-old German boy, Heinz Neddermeyer.
 They fled Nazi Germany together in May 1933, traveling initially to Greece.
 Neddermeyer was refused entry to England in January 1934, launching an odyssey in search of a country where they could settle together.
 They lived in the Canary Islands, Copenhagen, Brussels, Amsterdam, and Sintra, Portugal, while trying to obtain a new nationality and passport for Neddermeyer.

-In May 1937, Neddermeyer was arrested by the Gestapo for draft evasion and reciprocal onanism.
+In May 1937, while he and Isherwood were living in Luxembourg, Neddermeyer was suddenly expelled to Germany.
+Neddermeyer was arrested the next day by the Gestapo for draft evasion and reciprocal onanism.
+Neddermeyer was sentenced to three and a half years of hard labor and military service.
+He married in 1938, and the couple had one child, a son, born in 1940.
+Neddermeyer survived the war, and in 1956 sent Isherwood a letter asking for money to help escape East Germany, which Isherwood provided.
+The last known contact between the two men was a note of condolence from Neddermeyer to Isherwood on the death of Isherwood's mother in 1960.

 During this period, Isherwood returned often to London where he took his first movie-writing job, working with Viennese director Berthold Viertel on the film Little Friend (1934).
-He collaborated with Auden on three plays – The Dog Beneath the Skin (1935), The Ascent of F6 (1936), and On the Frontier (1938) – all produced by Robert Medley and Rupert Doone's Group Theatre.
+He collaborated with Auden on three plays: The Dog Beneath the Skin (1935), The Ascent of F6 (1936), and On the Frontier (1938) – all produced by Robert Medley and Rupert Doone's Group Theatre.
 He also worked on Lions and Shadows (1938), a fictionalized autobiography of his education — both in and out of school — in the 1920s.

-In January 1938, Isherwood and Auden traveled to China to write Journey to a War (1939) about the Sino-Japanese conflict.
+In January 1938, Isherwood and Auden traveled to China to write Journey to a War (1939), about the Sino-Japanese conflict.
 They returned to England the following summer via the United States and decided to emigrate there in January 1939.